simon-epfl/notes-ba3-simon/probastats/resume.typ

 $ P(X <= x) eq.not 1 - P(X > x)$ mais $ P(X <= x) eq 1 - P(X < x + epsilon)$
 (ou $epsilon = 1$ dans le cas d'un entier)

+== Continuity Correction

+When we use the normal approximation to the binomial distribution, we often use a continuity correction.
+This means that we adjust the boundaries of the interval by 0.5 in each direction.

+For instance, let's say that we want to find $P(X <= 3)$ where $X$ is a binomial random variable with parameters $n = 10$ and $p = 0.3$.
+We can use the normal approximation to find $P(X <= 3.5)$.

+En fait je pense que c'est lié au fait que la valeur $3.5$ n'existe pas dans la binomiale mais elle existe bien dans la normale.
+Il faut donc rattacher tout ce qui va de $3$ à $3.5$ à $3$.

 #pagebreak()